Willie-Huang/Animal-sound-recognition/README.md

 ####  Key observations from Figures 4～5

-- The **Enhanced 1D-CNN surpasses all other models** by at least +13% absolute accuracy over the baseline and +19% over naive noise-mixing.
+- The **Enhanced 1D-CNN surpasses all other models** by at least +13% absolute accuracy over the baseline and +19% over simply noise-mixing.
 - The gap between **macro** and **weighted** F1 is smallest for the enhanced model, confirming reduced imbalance bias.
 - Transformer and AlexNet improve training curves but **do not translate gains to real test generalization**, demonstrating that capacity is not a substitute for data suitability.

 Across all five models, the enhanced 1D-CNN clearly delivers the strongest generalization, achieving the highest test accuracy (~0.74) and the best weighted F1, indicating balanced performance across majority and minority classes.
 Transformer and AlexNet show higher capacity but weaker real-world robustness, as their gains in training do not translate into proportional test improvements.
-The baseline and naive wind-mixing variants remain limited by class imbalance and noise sensitivity.
+The baseline and simply wind-mixing variants remain limited by class imbalance and noise sensitivity.
 Overall, controlled augmentation and lightweight architecture outperform deeper models when data are scarce and unevenly distributed.

 ---